 They've cheated somebody.
 They're trying to manipulate the system.
 They've done something horrible to another person, and the other person reacts out of anger.
 This is because they're dealing with a creep, and the next thing you know, the jerk uses that to their advantage and gets them arrested and prosecuted for what I consider a grave crime.

 Preparing an Effective Defense Strategy

-If they see that the alleged victim has done some bad stuff, they’re going to take that into consideration in how they deal with the case.
-That doesn’t necessarily mean that you have a complete defense to the case because you can’t threaten to kill somebody.
+If they see that the alleged victim has done some bad stuff, they will consider that in how they deal with the case.
+That doesn't necessarily mean that you have a complete defense to the point because you can't threaten to kill somebody.

 Fighting Penal Code 422 Criminal Threats Charges